htm-community/sanity/README.md

 Get [Leiningen](http://leiningen.org/) first.

-Use git to clone [Comportex](http://github.com/floybix/comportex/), and:
+Clone [Comportex](http://github.com/nupic-community/comportex/), and then install it:

 ```
 lein do check, install
 ```

-Then use git to clone this repository, and:
+Clone ComportexViz from this repository, and then build it:

 ```
-lein cljsbuild clean
-lein cljsbuild once
+lein do cljsbuild clean, cljsbuild once
 ```

 Now open `public/*.html` in a web browser, preferably Google Chrome.
-Each HTML page loads the corresponding input generator defined in `src/comportexviz/demos/`.
+Each HTML page loads the corresponding model defined in `src/comportexviz/demos/`.